2007 Guildford Borough Council election

-The 2007 council elections in Guildford saw the Conservatives retain control over Guildford Borough Council.
+The 2007 council elections in Guildford took place on 3 May 2007 and saw the Conservatives retain control over Guildford Borough Council.
 Full results for each ward can be found at Guildford Council election, full results, 2007.

 Summary

 Going into the 2007 council election the net position was as follows.
 (The net position shown includes the gain by the Liberal Democrats of one seat from the Conservatives during the 2003–07 term, in the Merrow by-election of July 2003.)